amanelis/baboon/README.md

 [![Build Status](https://secure.travis-ci.org/amanelis/baboon.png)](http://travis-ci.org/amanelis/baboon)
 [![Dependency Status](https://gemnasium.com/amanelis/baboon.png)](https://gemnasium.com/amanelis/baboon)

 A simple and light weight deployment library for a ruby on rails application 3.0+.
+No symlinks, no releases, just git and your application.

 # How it works
 Baboon is simple.
-You provide your server addresses, environments, path, repository and a username.
-Baboon does the rest.
+You provide your server addresses, environments, path, repository, username and Baboon does the rest.
 By running a simple `baboon deploy {env}` it will do all neccessary operations you intend for it to do on a full deploy to a production staging or development server.
-All you need is a working rails application on a server and/or have your keys setup so you don't have to type your password in.
-Baboon also has rollbacks which just do a git reset {prev commit}.
-Later there will be better support for this.
+All you need is a working rails application on a server with a git repository.

 ---
 # Install